georgetown-cs-edu/chirpy/README.md

 As mentioned above, you'll need to support [cookies](https://en.wikipedia.org/wiki/HTTP_cookie), which are small pieces of data that the web service (i.e., Chirpy) puts onto the user's browser.
 Cookies are needed because you need to maintain *state*.
 Consider, for example, a user who logs in via the login page, and then goes to the search page.
 The server needs to somehow remember who this user is.
 The way that we do this is to send a *session cookie* to the browser.
 The browser then sends this session cookie back to the server on every page visit -- this is something automatic that your browser does.

 This means that you'll need some mapping between session cookies and users.
-A session cookie could contain a user's username, for example.  **An aside:* Such a design would be HORRIBLY insecure, as any knowledgeable user could change their session cookie to contain another user's username, and thus "become" them without knowing their username and password.
+A session cookie could contain a user's username, for example.  *An aside:* Such a design would be HORRIBLY insecure, as any knowledgeable user could change their session cookie to contain another user's username, and thus "become" them without knowing their username and password.
 As your "extra" feature, you can look into implementing a more secure cookie design.

-TODO: revisit deadlines

-TODO: add rubric
+For cookies, we're giving you some exemplar code, both for setting and retrieving cookies.
+Specifically, look at [ListCookiesHandler.java](src/main/java/edu/georgetown/dl/ListCookiesHandler.java) and [showcookies.thtml](resources/templates/showcookies.thtml).
+These respectively define the logic and the layout of the `/listcookies/` (don't forget the trailing `/`) page, which lists the cookies.
+Note that the [TestFormHandler](src/main/java/edu/georgetown/dl/TestFormHandler.java) sets the actual cookie by calling the `displayLogic.addCookie()` function.

 ## I have a headache.
 What do I need to do again?